groboclown/qazaar-testing/data-exchange/README.md

 * Object keys should use lower camel case.
 This makes using them in programming languages easier.
 Meta-data fields should have a `$` prefix.
 * Every object should allow `$comment` and `$comments` fields.
 In general it should also allow the `sources` field, to allow linking the item back to where the generating program discovered the value.
 * Every object should mark itself as allowing no additional properties (`"additionalProperties": false`).
 However, implementations should not fail if the data includes unknown fields, as that allows for better forward compatibility.
+* Feel free to add your own `$comment` to the schema, but note that these exist solely for schema maintainers, not for end-users.